photoprism/photoprism-docs/docs/user-guide/sync/services-sync.md

 In [settings](../settings/sync.md) you can connect your PhotoPrism instance to other services with WebDAV support, such as other PhotoPrism instances, Nextcloud or ownCloud.

+!!! attention ""
+      When syncing, your files are uploaded or downloaded to/from another service, so your files are duplicated.

+      If you want PhotoPrism to read from the same folder as another service, without making copies, you can simply [mount this folder as PhotoPrism's originals directory](../../getting-started/docker-compose.md#photoprismoriginals).

 ## Automatically Upload/Download Files to/from another App ##

 1. Go to *Settings*